Unitary transform diagonalizing the Confluent Hypergeometric kernel: Introduction

 \subsection{Related work}

-As mentioned above, by the Macchi-Soshnikov Theorem \cite{M_75, S_00} the kernel $K^s$ induces a determinantal point process $\mathbb{P}_{K^s}$.
-Apart from the constructions of the process given in \cite{BNR_06, BO_01} we mention several more.
+As mentioned in the beginning, by the Macchi-Soshnikov-Shirai-Takahashi Theorem~\cite{M_75, S_00, ST_03} the kernel $K^s$ induces a determinantal point process $\mathbb{P}_{K^s}$.
+Apart from the constructions of the process given in~\cite{BNR_06, BO_01}, we recall several more.

-The filtration $H^{(s, n)}$ of the spaces $\mathcal{PW}_s$ introduced in the subsection \ref{1_SS:PW_space} may be interpreted in terms of the Palm hierarchy.
-In \cite{B_23} it is shown that the Palm measure of $\mathbb{P}_{K^s}$ in zero is $\mathbb{P}_{K^{s+1}}$.
-Therefore if the parameter $s$ is a positive integer, the process is the $s$-th Palm measure of the sine process in zero.
-Recall that by the Macchi-Soshnikov-Shirai-Takahashi Theorem \cite{M_75, S_00, ST_03} the image of the operator, corresponding to the Palm measure, differs by a one-dimensional subspace.
+The filtration $H^{(s, n)}$ of the spaces $\mathcal{PW}_s$ (see subsection \ref{1_SS:PW_space}) may be interpreted in terms of the Palm hierarchy.
+In~\cite{B_23} it is shown that the Palm measure of $\mathbb{P}_{K^s}$ at zero is $\mathbb{P}_{K^{s+1}}$.
+Therefore if the parameter $s$ is a positive integer, the process is the $s$-th Palm measure of the sine process at zero.
+Recall that by the Shirai-Takahashi Theorem~\cite{ST_03P} the image of the operator corresponding to the Palm measure differs by a one-dimensional subspace.
 Though the theorem is not applicable directly to the kernel $K^s$, the assertion still holds.
-In \cite{B_23} it is shown that $H^{(s+1, n)} = \phi H^{(s, n+1)}$ for some function $\phi$, $\abs{\phi}=1$.
+In~\cite{B_23} it is shown that $H^{(s+1, n)} = \phi H^{(s, n+1)}$ for some function $\phi$, $\abs{\phi}=1$.
 In particular, $\mathcal{PW}_{s+1}$ is the image of the orthogonal complement of $L^{(s, 0)}$ in $\mathcal{PW}_s$ under the multiplication operator $\phi$.

-Another construction of $\mathbb{P}_{K^s}$ is the degeneration of the more general ${}_2F_1$ determinantal point process~\cite{BD_01} under certain scaling limit.
+Another construction of $\mathbb{P}_{K^s}$ is the degeneration of the more general ${}_2F_1$ determinantal point process~\cite{BD_01} under a certain scaling limit.